PAYOH VETS PTE LTD

 Therefore, each owner has to decide for themselves as to whether they

-or week 6, 10 and 14 and then the annual vaccination booster
+or week 6, 10 and 14 and then the annual vaccination booster to protect

-don't want to pay for such vaccines, combined vaccines are used in Singapore.
+want to pay for such vaccines, combined vaccines are used in Singapore.

-Therefore, it is not practical to use vaccines to
+Therefore, it is not practical to use vaccines to protect against

-him or her.
-But an excellent relationship with your veterinarian
+or her.
+But an excellent relationship with your veterinarian results in a

 TOA PAYOH VETS